cristinanegrean/spring-cloud-stream-kafka/README.md

-## Fancy Dress Worker Service: AMQP-driven event processor to consume data for dresses and ratings domain aggregates.
+## Fancy Dress Service: AMQP-driven event processor to consume data for dresses and ratings domain aggregates from a Python Producer and expose it via a REST API

 ![Build Status](https://travis-ci.org/cristinanegrean/spring-cloud-stream-kafka.svg?branch=master)